rnacentre/SCCAF-D/README.md

 How to cite
 -----
-For citation and further information please refer to this:
+For citation please refer to this:

 Feng,S *et al*.
 Alleviating batch effects in cell type deconvolution.

 The current version is not acceptable.